okikeSolutions/patchplane/SPEC.md

 3. preserve **provenance, rollback, and human override** for every accepted change, and
 4. separate **orchestration**, **runtime execution**, and **merge governance** into explicit architectural layers.

-The MVP should focus on a narrow but credible loop:
+The first buildable MVP should focus on a narrow but credible loop:

-**prompt request → sandboxed runtime execution → automated review → criteria check → transactional merge → real-time visibility across web and desktop**
+**GitHub issue, PR comment, or app prompt → Prompt Request in PatchPlane → Workflow Run → Daytona sandbox → Pi Mono runtime → normalized events → automated review → PatchPlane operator decision → GitHub feedback or PR publication**

-This revision reflects eight deliberate decisions:
+This revision reflects nine deliberate decisions:

 - the product is positioned as an **agent-native change control plane built on top of append-only patch and provenance models**, not as a magical semantic replacement for source control,
 - **TypeScript** is the default implementation language across the platform,
 - **Effect** is the preferred programming model for the control-plane core, typed configuration, runtime boundaries, and error handling,
-- **WorkOS + Convex** is the default authentication stack,
+- **WorkOS + Convex** is the default human identity stack,
+- **GitHub App** is the default repository authority and compatibility layer for existing developer workflows,
 - **Daytona** is the default sandbox execution layer,
 - **TanStack Start** is the default web framework for MVP delivery, with explicit acknowledgement that it still carries release-candidate framework risk,
 - **Pi Mono** is the default agent runtime for MVP, and